 Project Freight Transportation Services

-Project freight involves the coordinated movement of oversized, high-value, irregular, or non-standard cargo that requires detailed planning beyond routine freight movements.
-These shipments may involve dimensional constraints, permit requirements, specialized equipment, site coordination, or multi-leg routing strategies.
+Project freight involves moving oversized, irregular, or non-standard cargo that requires more planning than routine freight movements.
+These shipments may involve dimensional constraints, permit requirements, specialized equipment, site requirements, phased delivery schedules, or multi-leg routing.

 In Practice: What Project Freight Involves